-Gaussian blurring is scale space construction. the Gaussian Blur or Gaussian smoothing technique by a Gaussian function.
+Gaussian blurring is a technique the SIFT algorithm uses in order to properly prepare images for scale space construction. the Gaussian Blur or Gaussian smoothing technique by a Gaussian function.
 It is a widely used effect in graphics software, typically to reduce image noise or image graininess.
-However, in computer-vision-based algorithms.
-It is used as a preprocessing technique in order to enhance images at different scales( Gaussian blur - Wikipedia).
+However, in computer-vision-based algorithms. it is used as a preprocessing technique in order to enhance images at different scales( Gaussian blur - Wikipedia).

 In other areas of computer vision, the Gaussian blur is also used as a way to detect edges.
 Since most edge detection algorithms are sensitive to noise, the gaussian blur serves as a way to reduce the noise in order to make edge detection more accurate.
-This is a technique the SIFT algorithm uses in order to properly prepare images for feature point detection.
 In our case, it will be used to prepare fingerprint images for the detection of where the fingerprint arc, whorl or loop begins.

-A scale space is constructed by applying a variable gaussian operator on an input image.
-The Difference of Gaussian (DOG) images are obtained by subtracting subsequent scales in each octave.
-Octaves are the set of Gaussian-Smoothed images and image.

 Difference of Gaussians

-Difference of Gaussians (DoG) here, refers to a feature enhancement technique that involves the subtraction of one Gaussian Blurred version of an original image from another less blurred version of the original (Difference of Gaussians - Wikipedia).
+Another technique used is the Difference of Gaussians (DoG).
+Here, it refers to a feature enhancement technique that involves the subtraction of one Gaussian Blurred version of an original image from another less blurred version of the original (Difference of Gaussians - Wikipedia).
 This results in a set of Gaussian-Smoothed images known as octaves

 The Difference of Gaussians technique ensures that the spatial information that lie between the range of frequencies are preserved between the two blurred images, these include visibility of edges and any other keypoints present in the digital image.

-Key Point Definition
+3D extrema

 In SIFT, candidate keypoints are defined as the 3D extrema of the normalized scale-space.
 The extrema are detected by observing each image point in the Difference of Gaussian (DoG).
 A point is decided as a local minimum or maximum when its value is smaller or larger than all its surrounding neighbor points by a certain amount.
 If an extremum is decided as unstable or is placed on an edge.
 It is removed because it can not be reliably detected again with small variation of the viewport or lighting changes.

-Extraction of Candidate Points (Keypoint Localization)
+Calculation of 3D extrema

 Continuous 3D extrema of the digital DoG are calculated in two steps.
-Firstly, the 3D discrete extrema are first extracted from each octave with pixel precision.
-Then their location is refined through interpolation of the digital DoG by using a quadratic model such as the Taylor expansion.
+Firstly, the 3D discrete extrema are extracted from each octave with pixel precision.
+Next, their location is refined through interpolation of the digital DoG by using a quadratic model such as the Taylor expansion.

 The resulting image is then compared to its neighbors to detect the 3D discrete maxima and minima.
 These comparisons are possible due to the auxiliary images in the DoG.

-Although this process produces candidate keypoints, we can work with, it is prone to noise and as such produces unstable detections and the Candidate keypoints chosen may be flawed since it is constrained to the sampling grid.
+Although this process produces candidate keypoints we can work with, it is prone to noise and as such produces unstable detections.
+The Candidate keypoints chosen may therefore be flawed since they are constrained to the sampling grid.

 Filtering Unstable Candidate Keypoints

 Noisy images produce erroneous candidate keypoints thereby making them unstable and unlinked to any particular structure in the image.
-SIFT attempts to eliminate these false detections by discard those candidate keypoints found outside the DoG threshold, that is Threshold on distance ratio (distance to nearest candidate keypoint neighbor / distance to second nearest candidate keypoint neighbor). unstable key-points are those on the edges of the image.
+SIFT attempts to eliminate these false detections by discarding those candidate keypoints found outside the DoG threshold, that is Threshold on distance ratio (distance to nearest candidate keypoint neighbor / distance to second nearest candidate keypoint neighbor). unstable key-points are those on the edges of the image.
 These candidate keypoints are difficult to precisely locate due to the fact that an edge is invariant to translations along its principal axis.
 Such detections do not help define covariant keypoints and are also discarded.

 Orientation Assignment